-There were 14,988 completed AVR transactions at BMV that created pending voter records and transmitted them to CVR.
-These registration numbers already are included in the Voter Registration Statistics and Activities section on page 2 of this Appendix and comprise 12% of the total voter registration transactions for the year, even though the AVR service was only available for the second half of the year.
-There were 43,876 BMV applicants who opted out of continuing to the AVR transaction.
+There were 18,366 completed AVR transactions at BMV that created pending voter records and transmitted them to CVR.
+These registration numbers already are included in the Voter Registration Statistics and Activities section on page 2 of this Appendix and comprise 25% of the total voter registration transactions for the year.
+There were 30,068 BMV applicants who opted out of continuing to the AVR transaction.
 However, this is not surprising considering the high percentage of Maine's eligible population who already are registered to vote at their place of current residence.
 Moreover, a large number of BMV transactions do not involve a change of name or address, thus, there would be no need for these applicants to update their voter registration through AVR.
-There also were 5,951 AVR transactions where the applicant cancelled during the transaction.
+There also were 3,543 AVR transactions where the applicant cancelled during the transaction.
 Our current AVR hardware at BMV does not allow us to capture the reason why the transaction was cancelled or at what point in the transaction it was cancelled or even whether the transaction was re-started and resulted in a completed AVR.
 A common reason a transaction may be cancelled is that the BMV data presented to the applicant might have an error.
 In this case, the BMV agent must cancel out of the AVR screens, correct the data in the BMV database, then route the applicant back to the AVR transaction.
 Certainly, in these instances, we want the applicant's name, date of birth, residence and mailing address information to be accurate both in the BMV database as well as in any subsequent AVR transaction.

-Of the 14,988 completed AVR registration applications, 8,488 resulted in new voter registration records, while 4,713 represented changes to existing voter registration records (including 2,459 moves to new municipalities and 2,254 changes of other information); and 252 records designated as "no change" or "duplicate application".
-Of the 2,254 applications with "other changes" - many applications had more than one type of change - the types of changes breakdown as follows: 1,331 name changes; 634 address changes within the municipality; 346 changes to the status of the record; 773 party changes and 314 changes not otherwise classified.
-Additionally, there were 1,535 AVR records in the municipal queues (not yet processed as of December 31), but which already have been or will be processed in 2022.
+Of the 18,366 completed AVR registration applications, 11,177 resulted in new voter registration records, while 5,137 represented changes to existing voter registration records (including 2,818 moves to new municipalities and 2,319 changes of other information); and 477 records designated as "no change" or "duplicate application".
+Additionally, there were 1,575 AVR records in the municipal queues (not yet processed as of December 31), but which already have been or will be processed in 2024.